 Dr. Kaswiner and Dr. Handsman maintain cell phones for emergencies.
 They can be reached at virtually any time.
-The numbers are 973-476-8493 or 908-370-4507.
+The numbers are 973-476-8493 (for Dr. Kaswiner) and 908-370-4507 (for Dr. Handsman).
 Fortunately true orthodontic emergencies are infrequent.

 Types of Emergencies

-A broken bracket can occur for several reasons including eating foods that are very hard.
-Such foods are bagels, pizza crust, and apples.
+A broken bracket can occur for several reasons including eating foods that are very hard, such as bagels, pizza crust, and apples.
 Special caution should be used with braces; apples should be sliced, bagels should be fresh.
 This usually does not require an "emergency" office visit, but please call and inform us.
 Most times it is not necessary to come into the office for immediate repair.
-If there were any discomfort we would want to see the patient.
+If there is significant discomfort, of course we will see the patient.
 Certainly, there is no need to panic.
 These problems are easily resolved.

 A broken wire is a significant emergency.
-Our office should be called immediately.
-We would want to replace the broken wire quickly.
+Our office should be called and we should replace the broken wire quickly.
 Such an emergency might be quite uncomfortable.
-For immediate relief the use of nail clippers to cut the wire can be helpful.
+For immediate relief the use of nail clippers (or another "home tool") to cut the wire can be helpful.

-If something feels "sharp" in the mouth please call our office.
-Wax has been included in our "homecare kits".
-Instruction on wax is given to our patients at the time of brace placement.
-Please use the wax.
+If something feels unusually sharp in the mouth please call our office.
+Wax has been included in our homecare kits.
+Instruction on how to use wax is given to our patients at the time of brace placement.

 A loose band is a significant problem.
-Bands are placed on the back molars and help anchor the arch wire.
+Bands are placed on the molars and help anchor the arch wire.
 If a band should become loose, attempt to reposition the band on the tooth, if possible, and call our office.
-If it cannot be placed back on the tooth, attempt to remove it.
+If it cannot be placed back on the tooth, attempt to remove it or call our office.

 When you call the office (973-379-3803) for an orthodontic emergency, please anticipate that the emergency will be handled by eliminating the source of the pain.
-No prolonged treatment will be rendered.
-Generally a "broken bracket" is not an emergency!
+Generally, prolonged treatment will not be rendered.
+Most times a "broken bracket" is NOT an emergency!

 The doctor and the staff are here to help you.
 NO problem or irritation should be ignored.
-If you donít inform us of a problem, we canít help you!!
+If you don't inform us of a problem, we can't help you!!

-When you get your braces on, you may feel general soreness in your mouth and teeth may be tender to biting pressures for three to five days.
+When you get your braces on, you may feel general soreness in your mouth, and teeth may be tender to biting pressures for three to five days.
 Stick to a soft diet until your teeth do not hurt to chewing.
-Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm saltwater mouthwash.
-Dissolve one teaspoonful of salt in 8 ounces of warm water, and rinse your mouth vigorously.
+Irritated gums and other sore spots can be relieved by rinsing your mouth with a warm salt-water mouthwash.
+Dissolve one teaspoonful of salt in eight ounces of warm water, and rinse your mouth vigorously.
 An alternative (better tasting) mouthwash is the Healthy Gums Rinse by The Natural Dentist.
-Placing Orabase on the affected area may help; this can be found in a pharmacy.
-If the tenderness is severe, take whatever you normally take for headache or similar pain.
+Placing Orabase on the affected area may also help relieve discomfort; Orabase can be found in a pharmacy.
+If the tenderness is severe, take Acetaminophen (Tylenol) or whatever you normally take for headache or similar pain.
 Aspirin, Ibuprofen (Motrin, Advil) and Naproxen Sodium (Naprosyn, Anaprox) actually slow the tooth movement, so it is not advisable to use them frequently while wearing braces.